Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries

 \section{Unbalanced Triangle Detection and Related Problems}

 In this section, we introduce the unbalanced triangle detection hypothesis that is central to this work, and we show its connections to other problems.
-Let us start with the classic \threesum{} conjecture from fine-grained complexity theory~\cite{gajentaan1995class}:
+We start our exposition with the well-known 3SUM conjecture and show that it implies a certain hypothesis on triangle listing (VUTL).
+After demonstrating the usefulness of VUTL by an example, we discuss its shortcomings, which leads us to pose an analogous hypothesis on triangle detection (VUTD).
+Finally, we demonstrate the usefulness of VUTD by an example and discuss related work.